Vikings, Rams could win it all in 2018 ... or crash and burn

 Why they're all-in: The Rams identified their window of opportunity to make a potential Super Bowl run following a surprise turnaround season in 2017 in which they finished 11-5, clinched the NFC West division title for the first time in 14 seasons and made their first playoff appearance since 2004.

-With quarterback Jared Goff, reigning NFL offensive player of the year Todd Gurley and reigning NFL defensive player of the year Aaron Donald playing on rookie contracts, the Rams had enough salary flexibility for several key additions this offseason.
+With quarterback Jared Goff, reigning NFL Offensive Player of the Year Todd Gurley and reigning NFL Defensive Player of the Year Aaron Donald playing on rookie contracts, the Rams had enough salary flexibility for several key additions this offseason.
 They traded for All-Pro cornerbacks Marcus Peters and Aqib Talib, as well as receiver Brandin Cooks, and signed All-Pro defensive lineman Ndamukong Suh in free agency.

 Peters has intercepted 19 passes in three seasons, while Talib won a Super Bowl playing in defensive coordinator Wade Phillips' 3-4 scheme with the Denver Broncos.
 Suh, a five-time Pro Bowl selection, will play alongside Donald.
 Cooks will help power coach Sean McVay's offense by providing a deep threat for Goff.